davkk/masters-thesis/typst/main.typ

 == The ALICE experiment

 The acronym ALICE stands for *A Large Ion Collider Experiment* @collaboration2008alice, one of four major experiments at the LHC.
-The detector enables the study of the quark-gluon plasma (QGP), a state with conditions resembling those a few millionths of a second after the Big Bang, before quarks and gluons combined to form protons and neutrons.
+The detector enables the study of the quark-gluon plasma (QGP), a state with conditions resembling those a few millionths of a second after the Big Bang, before quarks and gluons combined to form protons and neutrons @qgp.
 Heavy ion nucleus-nucleus collisions can produce such a state.
 In the case of ALICE, the focus lies on lead-lead (Pb-Pb) collisions.
 The experiment also includes proton-nucleus collisions, as well as analysis of proton-proton collisions as reference data.

 == Two-particle angular correlation function